 Many teams are struggling with delivering modern software because they are not building with Test First Principles.
 Test First gives us the assurance that we have built the correct thing, that what we built is what the customer asked for and that when we change things we don’t break anything inadvertently.

-While it takes time, effort, dedication and discipline to achieve Test First the return on investment is enormous.
-A common form of Test First is Test Driven Development (TDD) and we can use it to meet more of our customer’s expectations, minimise our maintenance costs, and get fewer regressions and bugs in production.
+While it takes time, effort, dedication and discipline to achieve Test First, the return on investment is enormous.
+A common form of Test First is Test Driven Development (TDD) and we can use it to meet more of our customer’s expectations, minimize our maintenance costs, and get fewer regressions and bugs in production.
 Ultimately without working in a test-first culture, you will be unable to do continuous delivery with any confidence.

 The only question for professional Developers is how to get started.

 You are doing it wrong if you are not using test first